App-vNext/Polly/README.md

 # Polly

-Polly is a .NET 4.0 / 4.5 / PCL (Profile 259) library that allows developers to express transient exception- and fault-handling policies such as Retry, Retry Forever, Wait and Retry or Circuit Breaker in a fluent and thread-safe manner.
+Polly is a .NET resilience and transient-fault-handling library that allows developers to express policies such as Retry, Circuit Breaker, Timeout, Bulkhead Isolation and Fallback in a fluent and thread-safe manner.

+Polly targets .NET 4.0, 4.5, PCL (Profile 259) and .NET CORE via .NET Standard **1.[TBC]**.

 **Keep up to date with new feature announcements, tips & tricks, and other news through [www.thepollyproject.org](http://www.thepollyproject.org)**